If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 Isle of Hope

-Bluff Drive on Isle of Hope is another location I always make a point to visit for the holidays.
-The road is very narrow.
+Make note that the road is very narrow.
 As a result, there’s really only room for one car at a time driving in any particular direction.

 You can also park near the marina and walk if it’s not too cold.
 (That’s what I usually do.)